LauLauThom/Fiji-QualiAnnotations/KNIMEworkflows/DeepLearning-Classification/README.md

 The new fresh dense layers will be trained by the workflow for the prediction of custom image-classes, the VGG16 based is not further trained (frozen).
 The VGG16 base could also be fine-tuned to be more specific to the new set of images, but only once the classification layers have been trained for a number of epochs.
 This is not proposed here to simplify the workflow.

+# Training
+__The explanations in this section are valid for both the binary and multi-class classifier.__

+The workflows expect single grayscale images (no stack), and takes care of image pre-processing (resizing, intensity normalization, RGB conversion).
+The parameters for the training (number of epochs, batch size, learning rate...) can be adjusted in the Keras Network Learner node.
+The progress of the training can be monitored live.
+After the training has completed, the trained model can be saved as a h5 file to use for prediction of image-categories on new images.
+A text file containing the categories names is also saved along the trained model (YourModelFile-classes.txt).

+__Nota Bene__ : Both the trained model and the text file with categories names are necessary for the prediction of image-category for new images using the prediction workflow.

+# Prediction
+__The explanation in this section are valid for both the binary and multi-class classifier.__

+The workflows take as input a list of grayscale images for which one wants to predict the image-categories thanks to a model trained using the training workflow.
+They also take as input the trained model as a h5 file, and the text file containing the image-categories.